 If you're looking to get started with email marketing today, we've written a guide containing 36 essential tips for email marketing success, in conjunction with two leading industry experts.
 If there's just one tip we could offer, it would be to make use of email marketing software.
 It's inexpensive, easy to use, and sure to improve your email marketing results.

 There are dozens of different email marketing software platforms out there.
-Our personal favorites are Sendinblue, which covers the most email marketing bases in terms of features, and Zoho, which is one of the best platforms out there in terms of value for your money.
+Our personal favorites are Constant Contact, which came out top for small businesses, and Zoho, which gives great value for your money.

 Once you have an idea for the kind of path you want to go down, the best course of action is experimentation.
 Check out your software’s various templates, and use A/B testing and analytics to see what works and what doesn’t.